Do you or someone you know have unclaimed Capital Credits?

 No. Allocated capital credits may not be used to pay current electric bills.
 Your electric bill is due now, whereas you may not be entitled to be paid your capital credits for many years.

-Is my capital credit allocation taxable?
+Is my capital credit payment taxable?

 For individuals, capital credits are generally not taxable.
 We suggest you seek the advice of a tax professional for any specific questions.